Vilkas99/melp/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-My goal was to complete each one of the requeriments added in the document of instructions based on a strong architecture that would allow me to finish the main objectives, but as well the bonus indications.
-I'm really proud for acomplishing all of them in time and with professional quality (At least the one you can ask in just 24 hours of development! haahaha).
+My goal was to complete each one of the requirements added in the document of instructions based on a strong architecture that would allow me to finish the main objectives, but as well as the bonus indications.
+I'm really proud for accomplishing all of them in time and with professional quality (At least the one you can ask in just 24 hours of development! hahaha).

 Main Features:
-* Filtering & Searching of restaurants
+* Filtering & Searching for restaurants
-* Dinamic Data based on the connection with a Node-Express API made as a proxy between the front-end and the API for the restaurants data
+* Dynamic Data based on the connection with a Node-Express API made as a proxy between the front-end and the API for the restaurants' data
 * Data analysis based on the position of the user in a google-maps interface
 * Social media sharing button & functionality
 * Responsiveness